nmoinvaz/nsis-ga/README.md

 Google Analytics for NSIS

 This script will allow you to add google analytics event tracking into your NSIS installer.
-It is useful for tracking installer based events such as the number of successful installs.
-With Google Analytics you'll be able to determine where most of your installs are coming from.
-If you have a donate button or offer you can use the event tracking to determine how many people donated or accepted the offer.
+It is useful for tracking installer based events such as the number of successful installs that occured, or the number of offers accepted, or the number of users who clicked the donate button.

 Specify the include at the top of your nsh script: